-A public cloud is where the cloud service provider makes computing resources available over the Internet.
+A public cloud is where the cloud service provider makes cloud-native computing resources available over the Internet.
 It’s available to the general public.
 Read more about it in “public cloud”.

-Businesses may prefer to have the computing resources over private infrastructure.
-There are various reasons due to which they might prefer this over a public cloud, for e.g., regulatory requirements.
+Businesses may prefer to have computing resources over private infrastructure.
+There are various reasons due to which they might prefer this over a public cloud, e.g., regulatory requirements.
 This is called ‘private cloud’, and you can read more about it in “Private cloud”.

 ‘Hybrid cloud’ is a combination of public and private cloud.
 Data and applications are shared between the public and private cloud components.
 Any spike in the application and data demand can be intelligently handled here since businesses can seamlessly transfer the load from their on-premises infrastructure to the public cloud.

 Typically, businesses keep their sensitive data taken from their business processes on the private cloud, whereas they let the public cloud handle their other data.
 Read “What is a hybrid cloud?” to know more about hybrid cloud.

 In the cloud computing model continuum, PaaS is right between IaaS and SaaS.
 With PaaS, a cloud provider offers infrastructure, servers, networking, storage, database, middleware, operating system (OS), security, runtime environment, infrastructure monitoring, analytics, and an ability to integrate with 3rd party services.